BZFlag-Dev/bzflag/plugins/fairCTF/README.txt

 impending capture.
 Set this to 0 to drop flags instantly.
 If -1 is given, flags will not force-drop at all; any team flags will be stuck wherever the players drop them (by capturing, dying, or regular dropping).
-Only integers are valid; The default is 5 seconds
+Only integers are valid; The default is 5 seconds.

 If any of these parameters are omitted, the defaults will be used.